microsoft/do-client/README.md

 > sudo apt get install ./deliveryoptimization-plugin-apt*.deb
 ```

-2. If you build and install using cmake, or through some other custom means, be sure to setup the DO user/groups correctly
+2. If you build and install using cmake, or through some other custom means, be sure to setup the DO user/groups correctly in your installation
-You can reference this script as a reference located in https://github.com/microsoft/do-client/tree/main/client-lite/build
+You can reference this [script](https://github.com/microsoft/do-client/tree/main/client-lite/build) as a reference

 ### Testing DO Client components